Adoption Attorney in West Palm Beach

 - After the court approves your adoption, you will become the legal parents of your new child, with the same rights and responsibilities as birth parents.

 If you are thinking about adopting a child, you should consult with an experienced family lawyer who has the resources and the contacts to help your chances of approval.
-Please call Eric C. Cheshire at 561-655-8844 to discuss your adoption situation, and to see how we can help you in this process.
+Please call Eric C. Cheshire at 561-655-8844 to discuss your adoption situation with our West Palm Beach adoption attorney, and to see how we can help you in this process.